ton-play/tonplay-telegram-bot/README.md

 <img width="901" alt="Create new Game" src="https://user-images.githubusercontent.com/111277652/235601861-fcd0f1e9-896e-4a07-afa0-97d0851c63cc.png">

 3. Go to Telegram [BotFather](https://t.me/botfather) to create your new bot.
-As a result, you should get a bot token.
+As a result, you will get a bot token.
-You need to call.
+You need to choose a username for your bot.

 `/newbot`